-The Administrative Services Organization (ASO) is operated by the Children's Board of Hillsborough County to manage a dedicated pool of flexible funds.
-Implemented in 2003 to support family directed care, the ASO promotes a wraparound approach in which families identify their strengths, needs, goals and service providers through a family support plan.
-As a payment of last resort, flexible funds managed by the ASO can be used to provide supports and services with qualified community providers.
+The Administrative Services Organization (ASO) is operated by the Children's Board to manage flexible funds for families.
+Implemented in 2003 to support family directed care, the ASO supports a wraparound approach in which families identify their strengths, goals, needs, , and service providers through a family support plan.
+As payment of last resort, flexible funds managed by the ASO can be used to pay for supports and services with qualified community providers.

-Under the ASO model, trained case managers work with families to develop individualized plans and select a wide range of services and supports.
+Trained and authorized case managers work with families to develop individualized family support plans and to select a wide range of services and supports.
 Once services are identified, the ASO contracts with providers and funds the supports and services children and their families need.
-Families can prioritize the services that they need the most and select a provider of their choosing.
-The ASO is responsible for developing and maintaining a database of local service providers, and ensuring they meet credential requirements.
-The ASO manages and tracks expenditures and issues monthly reports directly to families and funded agencies.
-Additionally, the ASO administers quality management surveys to families, case managers and providers and monitors programs annually.
+Families can prioritize the services they need and select a provider of their choosing.
+The ASO offers accounts payable services, detailed financial reporting, provider network management, credentialing, and quality assurance.
+All processes, including participant enrollment and funding authorization, are managed through a custom web application.

-Currently, eighty-five service types are available from a fully credentialed provider network that includes hundreds of agencies, vendors, individuals, local businesses, and faith-based organizations.
+Currently, 85 different service types are available from a fully credentialed provider network that includes hundreds of agencies, vendors, individuals, local businesses, and faith-based organizations.
 A few examples of how ASO funds may be used are tutoring to support academic goals, bus passes to provide transportation to work or needed services, or the purchase of cribs or beds to provide a safe sleep environment.